MCSZN/compviz/README.md

-# Dogs-Cats
+# compviz
-This repo is for Neural Network visioning Dogs and Cats.
+This repo is for Neural Network visioning.
 It's a data science playground.